 For Stella’s complete recipe click here.

 EDITED TO ADD: I’ve been battling hollow shells, even with this method and recipe, recently.
-Read this post to see what I did to combat the hollow macaron shells.
+Read this post FOR MY COMPLETE RECIPE and to see what I did to combat the hollow macaron shells.

 And since there are many chocolate appearances in this post, I am submitting this post to this month’s Mactweets “Decadently Chocolate”.